 $15 advance purchase, $20 at the door.
 (Purchase tickets at the bottom of this page.
 Ticket prices include $1.50 service fee.)

-* Online ticket sales will close at 5:00 p.m. on February 20.
-If the show sells out in advance we will post a notice on this page.
+* Online ticket sales will close at 5:00 p.m. on the day of performance.

 In addition, two workshops will be given by Ms. Moynihan and Mr. Marshall on Saturday, March 11 from 10-11:30AM, with private or semi-private lesson times available following the workshops.
-Both workshops and lessons will be given at the Moore Community Center at 133 State Street, Ellsworth.
+Pre-registration is required.
+See links below for how to register for workshops and lessons.
+Workshops and lessons will be given at a private home within two miles of Ellsworth city center.
+Location information will be provided by email following registration.

 Jenna Moynihan is widely regarded as one of the best of the best in the new generation of acoustic musicians.
 Versatile and inventive, her fiddling style draws strongly from the Scottish tradition, but is in no way bound by it.
 Folk Radio UK said of her playing, “…from the first time you hear Moynihan, it is clear that her playing is resonating straight from the depths of her soul.”
 Jenna is a graduate of Berklee College of Music, and currently calls Boston home.
 She’s performed and collaborated with Mairi Chaimbeul, Darol Anger & The Furies, Hamish Napier, Old Blind Dogs, Laura Cortese & The Dance Cards, Phil Cunningham, and as a soloist at Symphony Hall with the Boston Pops.
 In 2015 Jenna released her debut solo album, Woven.